AniT20EXPERT/SIH_FIREWALL/README.md

 ## How it Works

 1. **Frontend (SIH_frontend)**: Administrators interact with the React UI to manage firewall rules.
-The UI communicates with the Node.js server via HTTP requests (PUT, POST) to update the `rules_json` file stored in the MongoDB database.
+The UI communicates with the Node.js server via HTTP requests (PUT, POST) to update the `rule_file.json` file stored in the MongoDB database.

 2. **Node.js Server (SIH_RULES_UPDATER)**: This server processes rule updates from the frontend and stores them in the database.
 It also provides a JSON file for the local software to fetch and apply updates.

-3. **Hash-based Version Control (SIH_RULES_UPDATER)**: A C++ application calculates the hash of the local `rules_json` file and compares it with the server version.
+3. **Hash-based Version Control (SIH_RULES_UPDATER)**: A C++ application calculates the hash of the local `rule_file.json` file and compares it with the server version.
 If the hash differs, the new rules file is fetched and applied locally.

-4. **Local Firewall Software (WFP_LOCAL_SOFTWARE)**: The WFP driver applies the rules from the `rules_json` file to enforce context-aware blocking on applications.
+4. **Local Firewall Software (WFP_LOCAL_SOFTWARE)**: The WFP driver applies the rules from the `rule_file.json` file to enforce context-aware blocking on applications.